 At duPont Hospital for Children, we offer a non-invasive alternative for some pediatric GI tests called wireless capsule endoscopy.
 Essentially a "camera in a pill," is a state-of-the-art procedure that provides high-quality images in a less invasive way.
 This technique allows doctors to see parts of the small intestine that are often difficult to see using other means.

 If your child needs surgery, you can trust our pediatric surgical team at Nemours.
-Our pediatric surgical specialists (surgeons, anesthesiologists and nurses), understand what kids need, psychologically and physically.
-Our guidebook provides step-by-step instructions and information about what to expect before, during and right after surgery.
+Our pediatric surgical specialists (surgeons, anesthesiologists and nurses) understand what kids need, psychologically and physically.
+Our guidebook provides step-by-step instructions and information about what to expect before, during and right after surgery at Nemours/Alfred I. duPont Hospital for Children.